marcvanraalte/fledge-plugins/README.md

 https://github.com/fledge-iot/fledge-south-iec61850

 To establish an approximate one second ‘requesting’ interval and to reduce the processor load when the plugin is out of connection, we changed  the timespan for 4 milliseconds to 1000 miliseconds.
-The lines 164 and 168 in iec61850.cpp where changed to:
+The lines 164 and 168 in iec61850.cpp were changed to:

 std::chrono::milliseconds timespan(1000);